Physical Therapy Guide to Tennis Elbow (Lateral Epicondylitis)

-For the first 24 to 48 hours after acute onset of your pain, treatment includes:
+For the first 24 to 48 hours after acute onset of your pain, your treatment may include:

-- Using elastic bandages or supports to take the pressure off of the painful muscles
+- Using elastic bandages or supports to take the pressure off the painful muscles.

-Your physical therapist may use manual therapy to enable your joints and muscles to move more freely with less pain.
+Improving mobility.
+Your physical therapist may use manual (hands-on) therapy, such as massage or other techniques.
+This treatment helps to reduce tightness in the soft tissue and joints to enable your joints and muscles to move more freely with less pain.

-Insufficient muscle strength can lead to tennis elbow.
+Improving strength.
+Lack of muscle strength can lead to tennis elbow.
 Sometimes the weakness is in the muscles of the wrist and forearm.
 In many cases, the problem stems from weakness of the supporting postural, or "core," muscles.
-In fact, you might find that it is necessary to improve your overall level of fitness to help manage your elbow condition.
-Based on the evaluation, your physical therapist can determine the type and amount of exercises that are right for you.
+In fact, you might find that you need to improve your overall level of fitness to help manage your elbow condition.
+Your physical therapist will work with you to determine the type and amount of exercise that is right for you.

 Physical therapists prescribe several types of exercises during recovery from tennis elbow:

-- Early in the treatment, when the pain is most intense, your therapist may recommend passive exercises in which your wrist and elbow are moved without the use of your muscles.
+- In early treatment, when the pain is most intense, your physical therapist may perform gentle passive exercises for you.
+They will carefully move your wrist and elbow without straining the involved muscles.

-- As the muscles become stronger and the symptoms have lessened, you will be able to begin using weights or resistance bands to further increase your strength.
-The amount of weight will need to be carefully monitored to make sure you continue to progress and avoid re-injuring your muscles.
+- As the muscles become stronger and your symptoms lessen, you may begin using weights or resistance bands to further increase your strength.
+Your physical therapist will carefully monitor your exercises to help you make progress and avoid reinjury.

+Patient education.
 Your physical therapist can help you retrain your muscles so that you use them properly.
 For example, when you lift a heavy grocery bag, you should contract the muscles around your shoulder blade and trunk to provide support for your arm muscles.
-This simple movement can be easily taught to you by a physical therapist can lessen the stress to the injured muscles and help you return to your normal activities while avoiding re-injury.
+Your physical therapist will teach you how to do activities in a way that lessens stress on your arm to help you avoid future injury.

-Your physical therapist will help you remain active by teaching you how to modify your daily activities to avoid pain and further injury.
-Sometimes it's necessary to make changes at work, on the playing field, or in the home.
-Your physical therapist can help you make simple modifications to your work site, your computer set-up, your kitchen devices, your sports equipment, and even your gardening tools to lessen the strain to your hand, wrist, and forearm.
-Your therapist will emphasize the importance of taking stretch breaks so that your muscles get frequent rest from repetitive movements and standing or sitting in the same position.
+Your physical therapist will help you stay active by teaching you how to modify your activities to avoid pain and injury.
+Sometimes it's necessary to make changes at work, on the playing field, or at home.
+Your physical therapist can help you make changes to your work site, your computer setup, kitchen devices, sports equipment, and even your gardening tools to lessen the strain on your hand, wrist, and forearm.
+They will emphasize the importance of taking stretch breaks, so that your muscles get frequent rest from repeated movements and positions.

 Can This Injury or Condition Be Prevented?